 Having turmoil, illness or conflict in the home?
 Make an infusion of basil, sage and rosemary and wash your front door from bottom to top.
 This front door wash cleanses but also promotes peace and prosperity in the home.

-11. Hang in the Kitchen
+11. Hang in the Kitchen & Use All Its Parts

 Grow basil in a pot or in your garden.
 Basil is bi-annual so after a few years it will go to seed.
 Once this happens, harvest the entire plant and hang upside in your kitchen.
 This basil bouquet will ward off evil and bring blessings to the hearth.
 I’ve also used it’s roots, flowers, and seeds in various workings with great effects.

 12. Herb Butter Spread